-VICTORIA, Australia — If a survey of college students’ mental health in Australia is any indiction of college students’ mental health in other major nations, parents should take note of an alarming level of psychological distrees for many undergrads.
+VICTORIA, Australia — If a survey of college students’ mental health in Australia is any indiction of college students’ mental health in other major nations, parents should take note of an alarming level of psychological distress for many undergrads.

 Headspace, a governmental initiative in Australia launched to help ameliorate mental health issues, worked in tandem with the National Union of Students (NUS), an organization that fights for students rights, with their annual survey focusing on students’ well-being.
 The latest survey showed an astonishing 70 percent of respondents rated their mental health as being only “fair” or “poor.”

 Just as troubling, the survey showed two-thirds of respondents expressed having felt “high” or “very high” psychological distress during the preceding year.

 Headspace’s CEO Jason Trethowan explains that the college student demographic is “an at-risk group with no clear check-in point for mental health difficulties.
 They might have moved out of home for the first time, they might have greater responsibilities financially, and domestically.
 Some young people might engage in risky behaviours such as drug use.
 They may have less parental contact leaving them vulnerable and changes in their mental health going unnoticed.” he says in a press release.
 “They are a group that can fall through the cracks.”

 The survey, which polled thousands of Australian youth aged 17 to 25, also found:

 - 35.4 percent had contemplated suicide or self-harm in the preceding 12 months

 - 83.2 percent had felt stressed